sarkershantonu/sarkershantonu.github.io/_posts/2018/2018-04-16-iperf3-basics.md

 In this article we are going to see how we can use iperf3.

 ### What is iperf3?
-Wget stands for Web Get.
-Wget is a CLI utilities for  HTTP, HTTPS, FTP and FTPS request in commandline .
-It is one of the most popular ubuntu tools used for data crawling/testing.
+Iperf is a network speed test utilities.
+It is more accurate than speedtest-cli and you can define your server to test with.

 - Default iperf3 server listens on TCP port 5201
+- Iperf has client mode & server mode
+- Client mode create request to test with server.
+- Server mode runs in background to receive request for speed test.

 ### Why iperf3?
-- Ready to run without install in ubuntu systems
-- fast & easy
-- site crawling is easy
-- you can create batch crawler with wget.
+- Network speed test in cli
+- Intranet speed test
+- Testing speed among different type of network in same organization or in different part of the world.

 ### Installation
 - Install via APT

-         sudo apt-get update && sudo apt-get install wget
+         sudo apt-get update &&  sudo apt-get install -y iperf3

+- Manually install, download from [here](https://iperf.fr/iperf-download.php)

 # Run iperf3 server